emii/sndbxbe/contents/articles/Report_alt.md

 ## Experimental techniques capturing chromatin structure

 Recently, the development and refinement of techniques that allow the mapping of genomic regions onto the spatial context of the nucleus &mdash;both in bulk and up to the single cell level&mdash; has allowed to have quantitative measures to describe the principles of chromatin organization.
-High-coverage methods derivated from 3C (Chromatin Conformation Capture, Dekker et al. 2003) use formaldehyde crosslinking snapshots on the bulk to quantify distance between genomic loci, interpreted from contact probabilities; closely localized regions are found to be crosslinked more frequently.
+High-coverage methods derived from 3C (Chromatin Conformation Capture, Dekker et al. 2003) use formaldehyde crosslinking snapshots on the bulk to quantify distance between genomic loci, interpreted from contact probabilities; closely localized regions are found to be crosslinked more frequently.

 In a more direct strategy, single-cell distance measurements can be acquired from the imaging of DNA-FISH experiments (DNA fluorescensce _in situ_ hybridization), where fluorescently labeled probes are designed to target specific genomic loci.
 Their positions are identified by means of 3D fluorescensce-based microscopy, and subsequently, the distances between loci are measured (**see Figure 2 bottom panel.**).